mathewlowry/myhub-gpt/permanent versions/c-3_allnotes-response-p-2c-1.md

 ```

 This code should represent your concept map as you described, with square nodes for resources, ellipses for themes, and line thickness proportional to theme importance.

+---

+## Revision Notes

+This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

+- version control
+    - this is version: 1
+    - here is the current version: [[c-3_allnotes-response-p-2c]]
+    - previous version: n/a